Scheduling Open

 Unequal Distribution of Assets

-Disputes may arise in probate cases involving siblings due to unequal distribution of assets.
+Disputes may also arise in probate cases involving siblings due to unequal distribution of assets.

 Unequal distribution of assets refers to the unequal division of inheritance or property among siblings or heirs.
 It can occur when a deceased parent leaves behind assets that are not distributed equally among their children, often causing resentment and disputes among siblings.